monacorona/es6/README.md

   - Interpolate strings with template literals.
   - Write shorter function declarations with arrow functions.
   - Use default parameters in JavaScript.
+- Write and read JavaScript code that uses new ES6 `class` and `object` features:
+  - Assign multiple values at once with array or object destructuring.
+  - Use concise object properties and methods (instead of key-value syntax).
+  - Organize code in an object-oriented way with ES6 classes.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->